 When asked what kind of book I most enjoy reviewing, children’s picture books are right up there near the top.
 I’m a fairly pragmatic person, preferring stories about people, grownups or children, instead of trucks and animals that often are stand-ins for the real thing.
-When a picture book comes along in which the main character is a young man at the beginning of the story until the end when he has become a very old man, I’m already looking forward to reading it.
+When a picture book such as Manjhi Moves a Mountain comes along in which the main character is a young man at the beginning of the story until the end when he has become a very old man, I’m already looking forward to reading it.

 Manjhi Moves a Mountain is that book.
 The two main characters are exactly who and what the author says they are: a man with a dream and a mountain that would seem to stand in the way of his dream.
 The story is simple.
 A man in India lives on one side of a mountain in a very poor village.
 On the other side of the mountain is a vibrant village, where the rain falls, crops grow, and townsfolk live without poverty.
 Their children attend school, and if sick, their village has a hospital.